gpestana/rdoc/README.md

     panic(err)
 }

-// Get Doc operations to sent over the wire to merge into other replicas doc1Operations := doc.Operations()
+// Get Doc operations to send over the wire; these operations can be used by
+// remote replicas to converge state with `doc1` doc1Operations := doc.Operations()

-// ... apply state from doc1 into doc2, in order for replicas to converge
+// ... apply state from doc1 into doc2, in order for replicas `doc1` and `doc2` to converge

 doc2.Apply(doc1Operations)